albrazeau/Hurricane_Michael_MexBeach/README.md

 # Hurricane_Michael_MexBeach
-Creating a before and after .gif of Mexico Beach as a result of Hurrican Michael
+Creating a before and after .gif of Mexico Beach as a result of Hurricane Michael